 - The right to provide written consent before the school discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the district as an administrator, faculty member, staff member, member of the Board of Directors, or others acting on their behalf who the superintendent has determined to have a legitimate educational interest in obtaining access to information in a student’s education records.
+A “school official” is a person employed by the district as an administrator, faculty member, staff member, member of the Board of Directors, or others acting on their behalf who the superintendent has determined to have a legitimate educational interest in obtaining access to information in a student’s education records.
 This may include outsourced law enforcement and security units contracted with the school district.
-A legitimate educational interest exists when the official needs to review an education record in order to fulfill his or her professional responsibility.
+A “legitimate educational interest” exists when the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the district will disclose education records without consent to officials of another school district in which a student seeks or intends to enroll.
 The district may share information contained in a student’s record with officials of the juvenile justice system if such information will assist in their ability to serve the student.

 The primary purpose of directory information is to allow the district to include information from your child’s education records in certain school publications.
 Examples include, but are not limited to: